Reading time: 6 min.

 Scalp irritation

 If your hair is stripped of moisture and its natural oils, this can also cause a dry scalp.
-A dry, flaky scalp can be irritating and tempting to scratch at, but you should try to keep your hair out of saltwater and moisturise your hair and scalp.
+A dry, flaky scalp can be irritating and tempting to scratch at, but this can make your dry scalp prone to hair loss.
+So try to keep your hair out of saltwater and moisturise your hair and scalp.

 Is salt hair spray good for your hair?

-There are various saltwater hairstyling sprays on the market, targeted for those who are looking for that ‘beachy wave’ effect, but the question is, are these sprays good for your hair?
+There are various saltwater hairstyling sprays on the market, targeted at those who are looking for that ‘beachy wave’ effect, but the question is, are these sprays good for your hair?

 First, we need to look at what these sprays consist of, as it is not just salt water.